Rithvik09/TempleReminder/README.md

 - This program addresses the problem of people missing out doing specific religioius activities on auspicious days.
 - Helps people get reminders as notifications prompting them to pay attention on specific auspicious days.
-- I thought it would be reasonably challenging to do this to sharpen my Java skills.
+- I undertook this project to help people get timely notifications.

 ## Technologies Used